Peer-reviewed Journal Articles

 Snell, Julia.
 ‘Language, class and interdisciplinarity’.
 Keynote talk at UK Language Variation and Change Conference 9, University of Sheffield, 2-4 September 2013.

 Snell, Julia.
 ‘Stylistic practices in ethnically “monochrome” environments: Footnotes to superdiversity’.
-Paper to be presented as part of a panel on ‘Super-diversity and normativity in stylised language use’ organised by Jürgen Jaspers (University of Antwerp) & Lian Malai Madsen (University of Copenhagen), Language and Super-diversity: Explorations and interrogations Conference, University of Jyväskylä, Finland.
+Paper presented as part of a panel on ‘Super-diversity and normativity in stylised language use’ organised by Jürgen Jaspers (University of Antwerp) & Lian Malai Madsen (University of Copenhagen), Language and Super-diversity: Explorations and interrogations Conference, University of Jyväskylä, Finland, June 2013.

 Snell, Julia.
 ‘Structure out of agency: The co-construction of micro-interactional identities and macro-social categories’.
-Paper to be presented at I-mean 3 Identity and Language Conference, University of the West of England, Bristol.
+Paper presented at I-mean 3 Identity and Language Conference, University of the West of England, Bristol, April 2013.

 Snell, Julia.
 ‘Mixed methods for multiple meanings: Understanding language variation in urban north-east England & beyond’.
 Paper presented at a panel on ‘Language variation, identity & urban Space’, Sociolinguistics Symposium 19, Freie Universität Berlin, August 2012.